Section 80CCD Deduction Under Income Tax

 Q12.
 Is NPS the only investment covered under Section 80CCD?

-Section 80CCD is specifically designed for contributions made towards the National Pension System.
+Section 80CCD is specifically designed for contributions made toward the National Pension System.

 Q13.
 What happens if I withdraw from my NPS account prematurely?